aidswidjaja/baokao/README.md

 - client over server
 - just *works*

+## features

+- some of the worst javascript code you'll ever see
+- yes, that is php communicating with javascript - I know it's painful
+- if-else-switch-party over here

+Over time I'll try and actually put effort into abstraction, but we hav enough currentlyto launch a working deployment.

 ## why PHP?
-Because I hate high-quality maintainable code that uses the industry-standard MVC model which emphasises best coding practices, plus I'm hoping it uses less than 512 MB of RAM (thx heroku), oh and also I only have two weeks to get this running and I sort of want to finish my playthrough of Fire Emblem (the one with Roy in it).
+Because I hate high-quality maintainable code that uses the industry-standard MVC model which emphasises best coding practices, plus I'm hoping it uses less than 512 MB of RAM (thx heroku), oh and also I only have ~~two weeks~~ to get this running and I sort of want to finish my playthrough of Fire Emblem (the one with Roy in it).

 ## dependencies
-Minimal dependencies because the Twig templating engine was too hard to use.

 - [Primer CSS](https://primer.style) — MIT License
 - [Hover](https://github.com/IanLunn/Hover) — MIT License